agmadt/fadiel-laravel-api/README.md

 - https://fadiel.adhityoagam.com/laravel

 # Installation
-Make sure to have composer installed and requirement to install Laravel 8, then
+Make sure to have composer installed and requirement to install Laravel 8.

+Change .env.example to .env and change the configuration accordingly, then
 ```sh
 $ composer install
 $ php artisan serve
 ```
-and access `http://127.0.0.1:8000` in browser
+and use http://{host}:{port} for the base URL for the API endpoint